OmarAouini/spring-boot-quick-crud/README.md

 - support internationalization, localization, and other language-specific features.
 - provide logging, monitoring, and reporting capabilities to track and analyze application behavior.
 - ensure data integrity, consistency, and reliability by enforcing constraints, validations, and best practices.
+- soft delete capability for entities that need to be marked as deleted without actually removing them from the database.
 ## How to use the base package Classes

 All the classes leverage generics with type constraints to provide a flexible and reusable solution that can be easily adapted to different entities and use cases,